flassh/docs/content/ios/index.md

 Do a single-finger long-press on the top navigation bar again to exit kiosk mode, where you'll be prompted to enter your password.

+### Configure printing in kiosk mode

+When running in kiosk mode, you want to provide a seamless experience for your guests.
+They should not need to choose the target printer when selecting a photo to print.

+By default, printing is disabled in kiosk mode.
+To configure printing for the kiosk, ensure you are signed into your account and viewing the relevant event with kiosk mode disabled.
+Tap the triple-dot edit button on the right side of the screen and choose the "Edit kiosk settings" option in the menu.

+To enable kiosk printing and expose the other available options, flip the "Kiosk printing" switch to on.
+Choose a nearby AirPrint-enabled printer.
+We'll scan your network for available printers and present them in a list, tap the printer that should be used for kiosk prints.

+If your event has a watermark, you have the option to include it on all kiosk prints.
+Flip the switch to on if you'd like the watermark visible on prints.
+If your event does not contain a watermark, this option has no effect.

+Press the back button at the top left to return to your event.
+Then [enable kiosk mode](#kiosk-mode).

 ### Prevent exiting the app with Guided Access

 iOS ships with a feature called Guided Access that can temporarily restrict your iOS device to a single application.
 Tapping the home button or the power button will keep the application open, preventing kiosk guests from exiting to the home screen or opening other applications.
 [Learn more about Guided Access](https://support.apple.com/en-us/HT202612).